ViralTexts/gtr-clusters/clusters/18631203-sn84031490-DelicacyInConversation.md

 prosperity before the miserable is
 cruel, and the comparison which
 naturally rises in them betwixt their
-condition and yours is excruciating
+condition and yours is excruciating.
 </td></tr></table>

 ---